|Nutritional Guidelines (per serving)|

 Serve with the fettuccine and steamed greens, if desired.

-Veganizing cheesy pasta is as easy as one, two, veggie.
+- Veganizing cheesy pasta is easy.
 To add a unique taste to this recipe, boil or steam butternut squash until tender.
 Drain, if needed, and then blend with the soymilk from this recipe.
-Voila, you just added butternut squash fettuccine alfredo to your vegan pasta repertoire.
+With just those steps, you've added butternut squash fettuccine alfredo to your vegan pasta repertoire.

-If you'd like more zing, add soy cream cheese to the mixture with lemon zest.
-Add sun-dried tomato and there are more flavor and color to enjoy.
+- If you'd like more zing, add soy cream cheese to the mixture with lemon zest.
+Another option is to add sun-dried tomato for more flavor and color.

-Another way to enhance this meal is by adding vegan meatballs.
+- Another way to enhance this meal is by adding vegan meatballs.
 The vegan Parmesan cheese is added to tempeh with Italian spices and cooked in a saucepan.
-Other recipes use tofu, chickpeas or even couscous as the "meat."
+Other recipes use tofu, chickpeas, or even couscous as the "meat."
 The ingredients you choose will largely depend on the texture you prefer.
 Tempeh will give a grainier texture.
 If you avoid soy, beans and legumes are a good option.
-Use chickpeas, black beans or cannellini beans.
+Use chickpeas, black beans, or cannellini beans to create your vegan meatballs.